 “Which is a step above taxi-Spanish.”
 She told me in the interview.

-Her favorite thing is to pay for the taxi to drive her 30 minutes out and only speak to her in Spanish.
+As a career expat, her favorite thing is to pay for the taxi to drive her 30 minutes out and only speak to her in Spanish.
 Then, at the end of 30 minutes, she will take a bus traveling back.

 I asked if she thought about taking Spanish classes and she sighed.
 She told me that because of her teaching experience, she is very picky with her own language learning.